September 22, 2025

 - Wick system – In the wick system, the nutrient solution from the reservoir is supplied to the plants using the process of capillary action.
 Meaning it sucks up water to the plants through the wick like a sponge.

-A person can choose from the method depending on the plant and feasibility of the process.
-Some of the advantages of hydroponic systems are:
+A person can choose from the methods depending on the plant and the feasibility of the process.

 - Through hydroponic gardening, plants can be grown anywhere as long as their growth requirements are met.